Karan0107/the-sparks-foundation-task-1/README.md

 # THE SPARKS FOUNDATION
 ## Data Science And Business Analytics Tasks
 ### By:- Karan Parekh
-TASK 1 -Linear Regresssion Supervised Machine Learnning Question:-To Predict the percentage of marks of the students based on the number of hours they studied
+TASK 1 -Linear Regresssion Supervised Machine Learnning <br>
+Question:-To Predict the percentage of marks of the students based on the number of hours they studied